SuadeLabs/fire/documentation/properties/type.md

 ### supported_sme

 An SME with special treatment under the capital adequacy rules, invoking a special multiplier for RWAs

+### medium_sme

+A Medium Sized Enterprise is any entity engaged in an economic activity, irrespective of its legal form (corporation, partnership, sole trader etc.), which employs fewer than 250 persons and whose annual turnover is greater than €10 million and less than or equal to €50 million or whose annual balance sheet is greater than €10 million and less than or equal to €43 million.

+### micro_sme

+A micro SME is one which does not meet the thresholds to be classified as a small SME.

+### small_sme

+Small enterprises are those engaged in an economic activity, irrespective of their legal form (corporation, partnership, sole trader etc.), which employs fewer than 50 persons and whose annual turnover or annual balance sheet is less than or equal to €10 million.
+If there are any instances where border-line cases exist using these definitions of smal and medium sized enterprises, the employee number threshold is to take precedence.

 ### social_housing_entity